 (ii) target the types, kinds or categories of policyholders or members for whose needs the product is likely to be appropriate, while mitigating the risk of the product being used by types, kinds or categories of policyholders or members for whom it is likely to be inappropriate; and

-(iii) take into account the fair treatment of customers; and
+(iii) take into account the fair treatment of policyholders and members; and

-(c) that are subject to white labelling arrangements, undertake due diligence assessments in respect of the governance, resources and operational capability of the persons with whom the insurer has such arrangements and ensure compliance with paragraph (b) above.
+(c) that are subject to white labelling arrangements, undertake due diligence assessments in respect of the governance, resources and operational capability of the persons with whom the insurer has such arrangements and ensure compliance with paragraph (b) above;

+(d) consider potential vulnerability of a product to fraud and money laundering based on its design.

+2.1.2 The board of directors of an insurer is responsible for the appropriateness of all products that are introduced in the market.

+2.1.3 An insurer must, when developing products, ensure that the product design –

+(a) is based on realistic assumptions; and

+(b) will not result in terms, conditions and product features that are overly complex.